webix-hub/docs/data/datatable/subrows.md

 Changing the content of a subrow
 ---------------------------

-If you need to change the text in the subrow, you should specify the property with the text as a template in the **subrow** property:
+If you need to alter the text in the subrow dynamically, you should access the related data item and apply changes to it.

+Take that you render *details* data property in a subrow:

 ~~~js
 {